La Nuova MusicaBiography

 “Thanks to the inspired direction of David Bates, this was to be music-making of an undogmatic, long-pondered intelligence, generously yet undistractingly ornamented, and with the small band minutely sensitive to its interplay with the human voice.”
 The Times, December 2011

 The success of La Nuova Musica has marked out David Bates as one of Europe’s most exciting and creative directors of Renaissance and Baroque music and as a figurehead for a new performing generation.
-In just five years he has established his ensemble in the UK with appearances at Wigmore Hall, St John’s, Smith Square, Kings Place, and at the London Handel, Spitalfields and Aldeburgh International festivals, and achieved international recognition and outreach through a five-record deal with the harmonia mundi USA label.
+In just seven years he has established his ensemble in the UK with appearances at Wigmore Hall, St John’s, Smith Square, Kings Place, and at the London Handel, Spitalfields and Aldeburgh International festivals, and achieved international recognition and outreach through a five-record deal with the harmonia mundi USA label.

 A graduate of the Royal Academy of Music in London and of the Schola Cantorum in Basel, David Bates initially embarked on a professional singing career.
 He appeared at Glyndebourne Opera and English National Opera and performed as a soloist for Sir John Eliot Gardiner, Mark Minkowski, Andrea Marcon and Nicholas McGegan.
 In 2007, inspired by his many experiences and driven by a desire to articulate his own musical vision, he founded La Nuova Musica.
 The group aims to reinvigorate Renaissance and Baroque repertoire with a new communicative spirit, to bring a new generation of talented artists to the fore, and to introduce audiences in the UK and Europe to forgotten and neglected treasures.

-Praise for David Bate’ artistic vision and direction has been unanimous.
+Praise for David Bates’ artistic vision and direction has been unanimous.
 He has been hailed as “energetic yet sensitive” (Music International), “effusive in gesture” (The Times) and as a “brilliant young music master” (Eastern Daily Press), and described as “breathing life, meaning and shape into every phrase” (The Times).
 In March 2012, La Nuova Musica released its debut recording with harmonia mundi USA, a world premiere on CD of the 1712 version of Handel’s Il Pastor Fido.
 Opera magazine proclaimed the arrival of “an exceptionally talented young British ensemble”; The Times declared the group to be “as lively a collection of instrumentalists and singers as the world offers”.
 La Nuova Musica’s second release, a coupling of Dixit Dominus settings by Handel and Vivaldi, appears in April 2013.

 In 2012-13, David Bates will embark on a range of exciting new projects and collaborations with La Nuova Musica including a new ensemble residency at the Musique Cordiale festival in Seillans, France, a new recording project for harmonia mundi USA with countertenor Lawrence Zazzo and a modern-day premiere of Conti’s opera L’Issipile at Wigmore Hall, London.
 In addition, David Bates will assist Emmanuelle Haïm in the Opéra de Paris production of Handel Giulio Cesare, Christian Curnyn at Iford Arts/Handel Acis & Galatea and direct Cavalli La Calisto for Cincinnati Opera and Cesti Orontea for the Innsbrucker Festwochen.